-Caption is a small part of text placed under the image.
-It is a description, which users see on your website under a concrete image.
-It proves to be very useful, when you want to enclose additional details concerning your image.
+The caption is a small part of the text placed under the image.
+It is a description, which users see on your website under a particular image.
+It proves to be very useful when you want to enclose additional details concerning your image.

-Caption is useful not only for users, but also for search engines, which are able to grasp the content of a given image in a better way, thanks to the additional information – and that improves the search results.
+The caption is useful not only for users but also for search engines, which can grasp the content of a given image in a better way, thanks to the additional information – and that improves the search results.

-Should you add caption under images that do not really need it?
+Should you add a caption under images that do not need it?
 The answer is no. Never do it when it is not necessary.

-Caption should primarily serve as the additional value for the user (a person, who reads your post).
-Caption’s role as a valuable information for a browser should be treated as a side effect.
+The caption should primarily serve as the additional value for the user (a person who reads your post).
+A caption’s role as valuable information for a browser should be treated as a side effect.

 4. Add Image Title Attribute

-At the end, you need to fill Image Title Attribute space.
-In order to do that, click on the image you had put into text editor, and go to Edit, then expand ADVANCED OPTIONS.
+In the end, you can fill Image Title Attribute space.
+To do that, click on the image you had put into a text editor, and go to Edit, then expand ADVANCED OPTIONS.

 Write the title in Image Title Attribute.
-It would be great if it reffered to the topic of your post or your website’s key words.
+It would be great if it referred to the topic of your post or your website’s keywords.

 GOOD TO KNOW

-Image Title Attribute and Alternate Text – Alt Text are the most important attributes of a picture.
+Alternate Text – Alt Text is the most crucial attribute of a picture.
 ALWAYS use it to save your images.

-Remember that key words are important, when you are describing the elements of your site.
+Remember that keywords are essential when you are describing the elements of your site.
 However, they will cause damage if you overuse them, so be careful.

-It is important to consider good SEO rules, but the most important rule, which you should always remember, is that you write for people, and not for SEO robots.
+It is important to consider ethical SEO rules, but the most important rule, which you should always remember, is that you write for people and not for SEO robots.
 Besides, you have something to say, and you want others to hear it.
 Right?:)